gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.FreshchatCredentials.md

 > `optional` **app\_key**: `string`

-- The unique app_key of your Freshchat account for integrating Freshchat with your sales channel
+- The unique app_key of your Freshchat account for integrating Freshchat with your sales channel.

 ***